hhvm/user-documentation/guides/hack/03-async/02-awaitables.md

 # Awaitables

-An //awaitable// is the key construct in `async` code.
+An *awaitable* is the key construct in `async` code.
 An awaitable is a first-class Hack object that represents a possibly asynchronous operation that may or may not have completed.
 You get a concrete result if the operation has completed.
 Or you `await` the awaitable until the operation has completed.

 ## `Awaitable`